johnbryan/settlers/README.md

 If you just open the html file on your local filesystem it will fail because apparently `<script type="module"...` only works when run from a server due to CORS stuff.

+Then `npm start` in the server directory to do the websockets